Dries and styles damp hair in one pass using controlled airflow for curls, waves, or smooth blowouts while cutting down on heat damage.

 Cons

-- Expensive compared with conventional tools
+- Expensive compared with traditional tools

 What to know before buying